• Skip to main content

 Cooking Gnocchi

 • Cook gnocchi according to package directions.
-Add 2 tsp kosher salt to water before boiling the gnocchi.
+Add 2 teaspoon kosher salt to water before boiling the gnocchi.
 Drain and add to the finished pasta sauce

 Nutrition